 As you shop for an ARM, consider both the initial interest rate and the rate caps.
 Even if two lenders offer you the same initial interest rate, the potential for future rate increases may be vastly different depending on the interest rate caps.

-When should I consider an ARM?
+When should you consider an ARM?

 You might want to consider an ARM if you plan on selling your home or refinancing your loan before the loan’s initial rate period ends, if interest rates are high when you buy your home or if the potential for a higher payment in the future doesn’t concern you.